plugdata-team/plugdata/README.md

 - Full support for editing Pd patches (including all GUI objects, undo/redo, copy/paste, saving, loading, console)
 - GUI where locking is optional, all components have headers.
 There is a option to set it to headerless mode to make old existing patches look better.
 - Automatic object name completion
-- Experimental support for Pd's drawing functions (drawpolygon, filledcurve etc.)
+- Supports most objects in the ELSE library (including more complex GUI objects like keyboard, pad and circle)

 Known issues:
 - There may still be some bugs
-- Some ELSE objects don't work (mouse, pad)
 - No VU meter
-- Incorrect MIDI output

 Future plans:
 - Add DAW automation as receive